nist-anil/Medical-Data-Visualizer/README.md

 # Medical-Data-Visualizer

 Assignment
-In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
+In this project, i have to visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.

 Data description
 The rows in the dataset represent patients and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.
 You will use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.